LuukNoverraz/hall-of-graves/README.md

 [![No Server Needed](https://img.shields.io/badge/No%20Server-Needed-5865f2?style=flat-square)](#)
 [![Pokémon Gen V](https://img.shields.io/badge/Pok%C3%A9mon-Gen%20V%20Sprites-ed4245?style=flat-square)](https://pokeapi.co/)

-**Hall of Graves** is a browser-source overlay for OBS that tracks your Pokémon Nuzlocke runs across attempts.
+**Hall of Graves** is a simple website that tracks your Pokémon Nuzlocke runs across attempts.
 Each failed run is displayed as a node on a timeline, with your current alive team highlighted.
 Pokémon sprites are fetched live from PokeAPI using Generation V artwork.

 No server.
 No dependencies.
 Just open the file.